 Courses and seminars such as those provided by colleges and universities qualify for continuing education credits depending upon the nature and content of the course.
 Evidence regarding applicability of course content to IS/IT examinations and length of the seminar must be provided to obtain credit when applying for recertification.

 - Languages - Perl, Java, etc.

 - Operating Systems

 - Other Advanced IS/IT relevant classes may be approved on a case-by-case basis

 Other Certification Designations

 Nontraditional credit for speaking, authoring, teaching, etc., count as continuing education.
-However, only one nontraditional unit may be awarded in a single year.

 Information Systems Acceptance of Equivalent Certification